FAQs

 What is a manifesto?

 A manifesto is a written statement outlining what you want to do if elected and to encourage people to vote for you.
 You can write up to 400 words.
 You may use any graphics and design features which the election website accepts.
 If you are standing for more than one position you should have a different manifesto for each position.
-Please note it is mandatory for all candidates to submit a manifesto by Monday 19th February 09:00am.
-Manifestos are submitted via this page.
+Please note it is mandatory for all candidates to submit a manifesto by the deadline.
+Manifestos are submitted via this page

 When can I start campaigning?

-You may only start campaigning at 09:00am on Monday 26th February 2024.
+You may only start campaigning when permitted to do so by LMSU.
 You can tell people you are standing in the Leaders Election prior to this date but you must not actively canvass students for their votes, distribute publicity or put anything online or on social media.

 What is candidate Q&A?